-- 1. When filing the petition (with signatures) with the Secretary of State the Sponsor must submit a statement which identifies the Paid Canvassers by name, indicates that the Sponsor provided a copy of the most recent edition of the Secretary of State's initiatives and referenda handbook to each Paid Canvasser prior to the Canvasser gathering signatures, and indicates that the Sponsor explained the requirements under Arkansas law for obtaining signatures to each Paid Canvasser prior to the Canvasser gathering signatures.
-The sponsor is also responsible for providing certification that each paid canvasser in its employ has passed a criminal background search. - 2.
-The Sponsor may provide an electronic copy of the Paid Canvassers' list in either Excel or PDF format. - a.
+- When filing the petition (with signatures) with the Secretary of State the Sponsor must submit a statement which identifies the Paid Canvassers by name, indicates that the Sponsor provided a copy of the most recent edition of the Secretary of State's initiatives and referenda handbook to each Paid Canvasser prior to the Canvasser gathering signatures, and indicates that the Sponsor explained the requirements under Arkansas law for obtaining signatures to each Paid Canvasser prior to the Canvasser gathering signatures.
+The sponsor is also responsible for providing certification that each Paid Canvasser in its employ has passed a criminal background check in the thirty (30) days before the Paid Canvasser begins to collect signatures.

+- 2. The Sponsor may provide an electronic copy of the Paid Canvassers' list in either Excel or PDF format. - a.
 If an Excel document is provided, the Paid Canvasser's first name and last name, and the date the name was initially submitted to the Secretary of State's Office should each be listed in separate fields.
 This will allow the Secretary of State's Office to sort information multiple ways to help facilitate the petition intake and review process. - b.
 If a PDF is provided, three PDF versions of the list should be provided with the information for the Paid Canvassers sorted three (3) ways: - i.
 By last name; - ii.
 By first name; - iii.
 By date of name being first submitted to Secretary of State (earliest to latest)